skttl/konstrukt-documentation/actions/the-basics.md

 #### **AddAction&lt;TMenuActionType&gt;() : KonstruktCollectionConfigBuilder&lt;TEntityType&gt;**

 Adds an action of the given type to the collection.
-See [Actions API documentation](actions.md) for more info.

 ````csharp
 // Example